 A difference between the size and/or shape of the left and right sides of the face or neck

 If you are concerned about any changes you experience, please talk with your doctor and/or dentist right away, especially if they don’t go away or get worse.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
-This is to help find out the cause of the problem, called a diagnosis.
+This is to help figure out the cause of the problem, called a diagnosis.
 When detected early, head and neck cancers have a much better chance of being cured.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may be called palliative care or supportive care.
 It is often started soon after diagnosis and continued throughout treatment.
 Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.